The Bunzl Blog

 Is Recyclable Packaging the Same as Recycled Packaging?

+No. Recyclable packaging means that the packaging can be recycled, but the packaging is still made from raw materials.
 Recycled packaging implies that the packaging is made completely or partially from recycled materials.
 In terms of eco-friendliness, recycled packaging is better than recyclable packaging because it is more sustainable.

 Lowered Damage Rates